 NOTE: I used Annie Sloan dark wax to cover the pine board to give them a darker look.
 I really like the way dark wax looks on pine boards and it “seals” it so they look more finished.

 First step is to measure where you want the shelves, make sure they are level, and screw the flanges into the wall.
+Note: it’s best to screw into a stud, but if you can’t make sure to anchor the screws so they are secure.

 Then thread the pipe into the flanges and then thread the caps on the pipe.
 So EASY!